-FRANCHISE ARBITRATION & LITIGATION ATTORNEYS IN SEATTLE, WASHINGTON
+FRANCHISE ARBITRATION & LITIGATION

 The franchise agreement normally specifies the mechanism to handle a dispute between the franchisee and franchisor.
 Usually, disputes are resolved through arbitration or litigation.
 In addition to the mechanism to resolve the dispute, the agreement will likely state what law applies and where the dispute resolution will occur.
 You may have to give a formal notice, attend meetings, write letters, participate in non-binding mediation and other steps before you can even get to arbitration or to court.
 Every one of those steps can be very expensive.